#Deep Space

 Interview, Brigitte Werneburg, journalist @ taz, Germany, 14 July 2020

-Hybrid Heritage @ AMPS University of Kent
+Hybrid Heritage @ AMPS University Kent

 As in the 21st Century the world develops a deeper understanding of heritage, digital technology is ever more present in our reading of the past.
 Hybrid Space Lab’s lecture Hybrid Heritage addresses how to best unlock the unique potentialities of this interdisciplinary and technological moment.